 By the way, the same thing applies to anime and Japanese dramas!
 As long as it’s in Japanese, you’re good.

 Your mobile phone is an effective way for you to learn Japanese.
-Riding to school, riding back from school, going on the plane or train to another city or country, heck even sitting at someone’s baby shower, you have a lot of free time on your hands and it is safe to say it’s better being productive during moments like this rather gluing your eyes to your phone and playing a game that is most probably not teaching you anything about life or other cultures.
+Riding to school, riding back from school, going on the plane or train to another city or country, even sitting at someone’s baby shower, you have a lot of free time on your hands and it’s better to be productive during moments like this.

 You can learn Japanese through mobile apps.
-Yes, ladies and gentlemen, there are apps not just for languages like French, Spanish, etc., but for Japanese too.
+That’s right, there are apps not just for the ‘mainstream’ languages like French, Spanish, etc., but for Japanese too.

 There are apps for grammar and vocabulary, sure, but there are also fun games to teach you Japanese like the super cute Japanese by Mindsnacks.
 Why waste your time on something like Candy Crush when you could be playing something equally addictive but learning Japanese at the same time?

 Some of these apps test you at the end of every lesson and make sure you know what you are saying, and remember what was taught to you.
 This can be a great help in learning the language faster.